When you first start doing business online, it’s easy to feel a little overwhelmed by all of the options.

 Escaping digital serfdom

-Building your business on someone else’s platform is called digital sharecropping (I didn’t come up with that term, Nicholas Carr did), but it could as easily be called digital serfdom.
+Building your business on someone else’s platform is called digital sharecropping (we didn’t come up with that term, Nicholas Carr did), but it could as easily be called digital serfdom.

 The other problem with sharecropping is that the landlord may or may not be here next year.

 Sharecroppers have put millions of hours into sites like Digg or MySpace.
 And those sites still exist — but they’re no longer bringing the traffic they once did.

 Sharecropped land, in other words, has a tendency to become less and less fertile over time.
 It can also be taken away from you at any time, whether or not you do anything wrong.

 There are three assets you should be building today, and should continue to focus on for the lifetime of your business: